enzo-project/enzo-dev/doc/manual/source/user_guide/bootcamp.rst

 This will come up with a list of potential Makefiles which have been pre-made.
-If you see one that may be appropriate (for instance, if you're on NICS Kraken, you might select Make.mach.nics-kraken ) you can execute
+If you see one that may be appropriate (for instance, if you're on a mac, use Make.mach.darwin) you can execute

 ::